LaurieWired/InfiniteRadio/README.md

    ```

 2. **Access the web interface:**
-   - Open your browser and navigate to `http://127.0.0.1:8080` or the IP where the music container is running
+   - Open your browser and navigate to `http://127.0.0.1:8080` or the IP where the music container is running.
-   - Click the play button to start streaming
+   - Click the play button to start streaming.

-## Running a DJ
+# Running a DJ

-## Option 1: Running the DJ on MacOS
+## Option 1: Running the DJ on macOS

-The Mac application can start the Process DJ or connect to the LLM DJ.
-It lives as a tray application to easily configure and examine the music control. **Note:** When using the Mac application, you may need to provide additional permissions to allow the DJ to examine your screen to dynamically select the genre.
+The macOS application can start the Process DJ or connect to the LLM DJ.
+It lives as a tray application to easily configure and examine the music control.

+**Note:** When using the macOS application, you may need to provide additional permissions to allow the DJ to examine your screen to dynamically select the genre.

 1. **Download the latest release:**
-   - Go to the releases page and download the [latest version](https://github.com/LaurieWired/InfiniteRadio/releases/download/v1.0/InfiniteRadio.zip)
+   - Go to the releases page and download the [latest version](https://github.com/LaurieWired/InfiniteRadio/releases/download/v1.0/InfiniteRadio.zip).
-   - Run the .app file and Infinite Radio will appear in your tray
+   - Run the .app file, and Infinite Radio will appear in your tray.

-2. **Configure to point to the IP and port of the music model**
+2. **Configure the application to point to the IP and port of the music model.**

-3. **Select and run your DJ of choice**
+3. **Select and run your DJ of choice:**
-   - You can run the process DJ immediately or choose the LLM DJ
+   - You can run the process DJ immediately or choose the LLM DJ.
-   - If selecting the LLM DJ, ensure the model server is running already in [LM Studio](https://lmstudio.ai) (See *Option 3* below for an example although you may skip the python step when using the Mac app)
+   - If selecting the LLM DJ, ensure the model server is already running in [LM Studio](https://lmstudio.ai).
+(See *Option 3* below for an example, although you may skip the Python step when using the macOS app).

 ## Option 2: Running Process DJ with Python